Rohatsu Sesshin

 Full details from Zen Mountain Monastery

 Rohatsu sesshin celebrates the Buddha's enlightenment and is the most intensive and challenging sesshin of the year.
-Days begin at 3:45 am with nine to eleven hours of zazen, chanting services, formal meals, work practice, teacher talks, and private interviews.
-Participants experience deep stillness through continuous meditation while sitting, walking, standing and lying down.
+Days begin before dawn with continuous practice including zazen, chanting, formal meals, work practice, and teacher talks, plus opportunities for private guidance interviews.

 Zen Mountain Monastery